RENCI/ctmd-dashboard/README.md

 #### Installing New Modules

-So if, for example, suppose you execute `npm install` the `d3` module from within the `frontend/` directory.
-Then next time `docker-compose up` is run, add the `--build` flag to get `d3` isntalled into the container when it spins up.
+If, for example, suppose you execute `npm install some-tool` to install a module (which would of course be done from within the `frontend/` directory), the next time `docker-compose up` is run, the `--build` flag will need to be used `some-tool` installed on the image before the container spins up.

-Alternatively, you can log into the `react` container and rum `npm install` in the `/usr/src/app` directory while it's running.
+Alternatively, you could log into the running `react` container and `npm install` it there, in the (default location) `/usr/src/app`.

 ### Production

 #### Prerequisites

-The production server will require basic authentication enforced by the server.
+The production server will employ basic http authentication.
 For this, we'll need to copy the `frontend/.htpasswd.sample` file to `frontend/.htpasswd`, and its contents will contain a username and a hashed password.
 Use the sample file as an example.
 To generate the hashed password, use a tool like `htpasswd` from `apache2-utils`.

-An example of how one may use this is to navigate into `frontend/`, and execute `htpasswd -c ./.htpasswd [username]`, after which you would be prompted to enter a password twice.
+To use this tool, navigate into `frontend/` and execute `htpasswd -c ./.htpasswd [username]`.
+Then you'll be prompted to enter a password twice.

-The entire interaction shows something like the following.
+The entire interaction shows output like the following.

 ```bash
 $ sudo htpasswd -c ./.htpasswd myusername